slorber/gatsby-plugin-react-native-web/README.md

 You will also need `gatsby-plugin-react-next` for React 16 support.

+There is an runnable [example](https://github.com/gatsbyjs/gatsby/tree/master/examples/using-react-native-web) in Gatsby repository, which you can use as a boilerplate if you want.

 # Example usage

 Here is a Gatsby page that renders fine: